Lodged by the Supreme Administrative Court

 2. Article 2(1)(b)(iii) of Directive 2006/112 must be interpreted as meaning that, in a chain of successive transactions which gave rise only to a single intra-Community transport of excise goods under an excise duty suspension arrangement, the acquisition carried out by the trader liable for payment of the excise duty in the Member State of destination of the dispatch or transport of those goods cannot be classified as an intra-Community acquisition subject to value added tax under that provision, where that transport cannot be ascribed to that acquisition.

-The judgment of the ECJ of 19 December 2018 AREX CZ v Apellate tax directorate (C-414/16) can be found here.
+The judgment of the Court of Justice of 19 December 2018 AREX CZ v Apellate tax directorate (C-414/17) can be found here.

 The Supreme Administrative Court lodged a reference for a preliminary ruling in a case concerning freedom of establishment and approximation of laws by the resolution No. 9 As 176/2016-50 of 2 December 2016.